 Has the era of the ‘global supermarket’ passed or does it just need re-tweaking?
 What can be done to make our agri-food systems more robust, more resilient and more adaptable?

-In his presentation Professor Reeves will provide some examples of the challenges for our agri-food systems and suggest some ideas for the ways ahead.
-You are invited to contribute your ideas.
+Professor Reeves provided some examples of the challenges for our agri-food systems and suggested some ideas for the ways ahead.

 Professor Tim Reeves FTSE